 Titus Groan by Mervyn Peake.
 I’ve read the Gormenghast trilogy twice and was due for another re-read.
 This curious, witty and gothic piece of literary fiction was excellent escapism during lockdown.

 The Oxford Book of Science Fiction Stories edited by Tom Shippey.
 This generally excellent collection of stories spans nearly 100 years.
 When I opened it to re-read again, I found a post-it note from last time, on which I’d listed my favourite stories!

 Remember Me by Christopher Pike.
 I have a few books on my shelf by the master of 90s American teen horror.
 It was about time I re-read one of them.

 To Kill A Mockingbird by Harper Lee.
 I re-read this classic every few years and since the last time was 2014, it seems that the random generator knew it was due.
-I’d also recently acquired the DVD, so I watched it straight afterwards (‘film of the book’ blog post to come).
+I’d also recently acquired the DVD, so I watched it straight afterwards and then wrote a ‘film of the book’ post.

 Harry Potter and the Cursed Child by J K Rowling and Jack Thorne.
 I read this playscript when it was first published in 2016 and ever since I watched it last year, I’d been meaning to re-read.
 J K Rowling has of course been in the news lately and while I disagree with her opinions and wish she hadn’t alienated herself from many of her fans, there will always be a place in my heart for the books themselves.

 The Midwich Cuckoos by John Wyndham.
 I previously featured this book in a time-travelling bookworm post, mentioning that I’d be sure to re-read… well, I ended up re-reading sooner than I’d anticipated!